 Along with the adaptogenic powers of maca, this Maple Maca Amaranth Porridge by Claire Ragozzino also offers up a dose of healthy fat-filled coconut oil, inflammation-fighting cinnamon, and antioxidant-rich pomegranate seeds.
-For lower-sugar, higher nutrient value, replace the sugary maple syrup with monk fruit sweetener.
+For lower sugar, and higher nutrient value, replace the sugary maple syrup with monk fruit sweetener.

 Sweeteners aren’t just used in sweet recipes, they can be used to add a hint of flavor to more savory dishes, such as this Maple and Mustard Glazed Tempeh With Crunchy Pistachios and Scallions by Kim Sujovolsky.
 Instead of maple syrup, use a bit of liquid monk fruit sweetener.
 This will not only reduce the amount of sugar, but it will also add to the already nutrient-rich ingredients, including gut-friendly tempeh, antibacterial shallots, and healthy fat-filled pistachios!

 This Healthy Chocolate Avocado Fudge by Kibby Miller is super simple to make in only four steps and uses the flavoring powers of healthy plant-based fats such as avocado, full-fat coconut milk, and pistachio nuts.
 Make it super healthy and sugar-free by replacing stevia with monk fruit!

 12. Portobello Fajitas With Chipotle Cashew Cream

 Shake up these savory, healthy fat-filled, and selenium-rich Portobello Fajitas With Chipotle Cashew Cream by Serena Wolf by replacing agave syrup with monk fruit!

 Source: Maple Roasted Acorn Squash